Microsoft/MCW-Enterprise-Ready-Cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 1. Save the file as **ConfigureSubscription.ps1**.

-4. Create a local variable containing your Subscription ID (you can copy your subscription ID from the Azure portal, or obtain it using Get-AzureRmSubscription):
+4. In the **Console** pane, create a new variable called **\$SubscriptionId**, containing your Subscription ID (you can copy your subscription ID from the Azure portal, or obtain it using Get-AzSubscription):

-    Paste this under the param section of the script and save.

     ```powershell
-    $SubscriptionId = "{your subscription id}"
+    $SubscriptionId = "your subscription id"
     ```

 5. Execute the script passing in the *-SubscriptionID* and *-AdGroupName* parameters:

     ```powershell
     . $HOME\ConfigureSubscription.ps1 -SubscriptionId $SubscriptionId -AdGroupName "BU-Electronics-Admin"